-The generic name of Prednisolon / Medrol is a Methylprednisolone and is a corticosteroid (synthetic drug).
+The generic name of Prednisolon / Medrol is amethylprednisolone, which is a corticosteroid (synthetic drug).
 It usually is given for a period of four days during the IVF-cycle to assist the pre-embryo implantation.

-Doxycyclines are antibiotics in pill format and are used by the man during the IVF cycle of the woman to decrease the minimal quantities of bacteria in the sperm.
-Those bacteria can jeopardise the performance and quality of the sperm during an IVF cycle.
+Doxycyclines are antibiotics in pill format and are used by the man during the IVF cycle of the woman to decrease the quantities of bacteria in the sperm which can jeopardise the performance and quality of the sperm during an IVF cycle.

 Progesterone increases the chance of pregnancy after re-implanting the embryos in IVF treatments.
-Examples of progesteron preparations are Gestone (progesterone), Cyclogest (progesterone), Crinone (progesterone 8% vaginal gel) and Utrogestan (progesterone).
+Examples of progesterone preparations are Gestone (progesterone), Cyclogest (progesterone), Crinone (progesterone 8% vaginal gel) and Utrogestan (progesterone).